Dimimalinov999/opsec-multitool/README.md

 ```
 ### Cleaning EXIF data
 if you have taken an image with your smartphone or digital camera, it leaves insecure info such as GPS location data and much more sensitive info.
 To clean the sensitive metadata and **preserve** technical data such as ISO, shutter speed, aperture etc. Use the following command:

+**Tip:**
+You can drag and drop the image in the terminal to fill the image path.
 ``` bash
 opsec exif clean [image path]
 ```